Blue-Rocket/BlueRocketFuelApp/README.md

 Getting Started
 -----
 This project depends on the framework project **BlueRocketFuelCore**.
 It will be automatically installed by CocoaPods.
-If you don't already have CocoaPods, simply open a terminal window and enter the following commands (the last command will take quite some time):
+If you don't already have CocoaPods, open a terminal window and enter the following commands (the last command will take quite some time):

 ```
 sudo gem update --system